-1.6.2 As explained in the Annex to the report, there is still a significant amount of externally provided information that has not yet been received by the Authority.
-On this basis, Cabinet is recommended to authorise the Elected Mayor, in consultation with the Cabinet Member for Finance and Resources, the Deputy Mayor and other Cabinet Members, to work with the Senior Leadership Team to continue their joint review of these initial proposals.
-Recommendation 1.2.1 (o) refers.
+1.6.2 As explained in Annex 1 to the report, there is still a significant amount of externally provided information that has not yet been received by the Authority.
+On this basis, Cabinet is recommended to authorise the Elected Mayor, in consultation with the Cabinet Member for Finance and Resources, the Deputy Mayor and other Cabinet Members, to work with the Senior Leadership Team to continue their joint review of these draft proposals.